neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 ### Inline and block elements

-There are basically two types of elements: inline-level and block-level elements. `Inline elements` occupy the space as required by the element itself and they don't begin from a new line.
-On the other side, `block elements` occupy the full horizontal space of the parent element and do begin a new line.
+There are basically two types of elements: inline-level and block-level elements. `Inline elements` occupy the space as required by the element itself and are placed inside the text lines.
+`Block elements` occupy the full horizontal space of the parent element and begin a new line.

 Example: